brian-oo/203notes/test.md

 ### Coding for example

 For example, please look in your `int main` function.
-Some othcollaper examples of functions are:
+Some othcollaper examples of functions are:nfl
 ```C++
 int main(){
     cout << "Hello World" << endl;